MichaelABarger/HIBANA.js/README.md

 - `emission_force: ` Amount of force with which particles will be emitted from the emitter.
 The default is 1.
 - `jitter_factor: ` Factor by which particles will randomly move on a perpendicular plane to their path.
 The default is 0, or no jitter.
 - `hidden_point: ` THREE.Vector3 object that is where inactive particles will go; choose a point that won't be visible!
 The default is `(-1000, -1000, -1000)`.
-- `paused: ` Whether or not HIBANA will start off in a paused state (regarding particle play-back).
+- `paused: ` Whether or not your Emitter will start off in a paused state (regarding particle play-back).
 The default is `true`!
 - `particle_size: ` Initial size of each particle.
 The default is `4.0`.
 - `texture: ` Any THREE.Texture that you might want to use instead of the default HTML5 canvas-generated one.

-If all of your emitters will exhibit similar behavior, you can change the default values of these parameters at any time by calling `HIBANA.emitters.setDefaultParameters( { parameters } )`.
+If all of the Emitters that you will be creating will have similar properties, you can change the default values of these initialization parameters at any time by calling `HIBANA.emitters.setDefaultParameters( { parameters } )`.

 Your call to `HIBANA.emitters.add` will return a reference back to the HIBANA.Emitter you just created.
 Feel free to store it in a variable to access its methods, described below.

 At the simplest, you can create an attractive default Emitter, simply by making the following statement:

 	HIBANA.emitters.add( object );

 #### Age HIBANA in your rendering function ####